SwedbankPay/developer.swedbankpay.com/modules-sdks/mobile-sdk/ios.md

 )
 ```

 Similarly, the semantics of `SwedbankPaySDK.PaymentOrder` properties are the same as the fields of the [POST /psp/paymentorders][checkin-paymentorder] request.
 Sensible default values are provided for many of the properties.
 In a similar fashion to how the Android SDK works, while there is no default value for the `urls` property, there are convenience constructors for the `SwedbankPaySDK.PaymentOrderUrls` type, which are recommended for general use.
-Assuming you have the iOS Payment Url Helper endpoint set up with the specified static path relative to your backend url (i.e. `sdk-callback/ios-universal-link`), then using one of the `SwedbankPaySDK.Configuration` taking convenience constructors variants will set the `paymentUrl` correctly.
+Assuming you have the iOS Payment Url Helper endpoint set up with the specified static path relative to your backend url (i.e. `sdk-callback/ios-universal-link`), then using one of the convenience constructors taking a `SwedbankPaySDK.MerchantBackendConfiguration` argument will set the `paymentUrl` correctly.

 ```swift
 let paymentOrder = SwedbankPaySDK.PaymentOrder(